alepulver/game-catalog-builder/docs/matching.md

 - Uses Wikidata `wbsearchentities` and then applies the shared scoring against the English label.
 - Uses `YearHint` as a soft hint from the search result description when available (no extra requests).
+- If `Steam_AppID` and/or `IGDB_ID` are already present for the row, the importer will first try a resolver based on those external IDs (via Wikidata SPARQL) before falling back to free-text search.

 ## Caching (important)